-“As an invertebrate zoologist who has studied crustaceans for a number of years, I can tell you the lobster has a rather sophisticated nervous system that, among other things, allows it to sense actions that will cause it harm. … [Lobsters] can, I am sure, sense pain.”—Jaren G. Horsley, Ph.D
+“As an invertebrate zoologist who has studied crustaceans for a number of years, I can tell you the lobster has a rather sophisticated nervous system that, among other things, allows it to sense actions that will cause it harm. … [Lobsters] can, I am sure, sense pain.” —Jaren G. Horsley, Ph.D.

 Anyone who has ever boiled a lobster alive knows that when dropped into scalding water, lobsters whip their bodies wildly and scrape the sides of the pot in a desperate attempt to escape.
 In the journal Science, researcher Gordon Gunter described this method of killing lobsters as “unnecessary torture.”

 PETA has consulted with many marine biologists about the least cruel way to kill a lobster.
-While the experts couldn’t seem to agree on which method would cause the least suffering, they do agree that there really is no humane way to kill these sensitive and unusual animals.
+While the experts couldn’t seem to agree on which method would cause the least suffering, they do agree that there is really no humane way to kill these sensitive and unusual animals.

 Crabs are capable of learning from their mistakes and retaining that information so that they don’t make the same mistakes again in the future, and they adapt to changing cues in their environment.
-In one experiment, researchers moved a screen over the water above the crabs to mimic the cues of a seagull or other predators passing overhead.
-At first, the crabs ran into their burrows, but after a few times, the crabs learned that the darkness didn’t correspond with danger, and they no longer fled.
+In one experiment, researchers moved a screen over the water above crabs to mimic the cues of a seagull or other predators passing overhead.
+At first, the crabs ran into their burrows, but after a few repetitions, the crabs learned that the darkness didn’t correspond with danger, and they no longer fled.

 Crabs have well-developed senses of sight, smell, and taste, and research indicates that they have the ability to sense pain.
 They have two main nerve centers, one in the front and one to the rear, and—like all animals who have nerves and an array of other senses—they feel and react to pain.
 Dr. Robert Elwood, a professor of animal behavior at Queen’s University Belfast who has studied crustaceans for decades, says, “Denying that crabs feel pain because they don’t have the same biology [as mammals] is like denying they can see because they don’t have a visual cortex.”